Operation Gaff

 During World War II, Operation Gaff was the parachuting of a six-man patrol of Special Air Service commandos into German-occupied France on Tuesday 25 July 1944, with the aim of killing or kidnapping German field marshal Erwin Rommel.

 From March 1943, Allied Intelligence had been undertaking research on the whereabouts, bases and travel arrangements of Field Marshal Rommel.
 Part of the research asked the question of how feasible it would be to kill Rommel.
-After D-Day, the Allies were meeting fierce resistance, marshalled by Rommel, with Hitler's orders to stand firm at all costs.
+After D-Day, the Allies were meeting fierce resistance, marshalled by Marshal Rommel, with Hitler's orders to stand firm at all costs.
 With losses mounting, Field Marshal Montgomery agreed to a plan to remove Rommel from the battle plan.

 After SAS lieutenant-colonel William Fraser was told the location of Rommel's headquarters, a chateau home of the Dukes de La Rochefoucauld in the village of La Roche-Guyon, Brigadier R.W.
 McLeod assigned six specially trained assassins led by French SAS captain Jack William Raymond Lee.

 The original Op order, dated 20 July 1944 states: